 Ideally, 90 minutes before your child sleeps is recommended to be screen-free, but even 30 or 60-minutes screen-free before bed will make a difference to kids’ sleep.
 There are two prime reasons for avoiding screens before sleep, especially tablets, mobile devices and handheld gaming devices-

 // Screens (particularly touchscreens which are usually interactive) can have an arousal effect on the brain.
 Playing games or engaging in interactive activities, which is often the case with these devices can excite kids.
 The rapid-fire, fast-paced screen action can hyper-arouse the brain, which can in turn delay the onset of sleep; and

 // Most tablet and mobile devices have light-emitting diodes that give off blue wavelength light.
 The blue light hampers the body’s production of melatonin (which kids and teens need to produce to help them fall asleep easily), making kids alert when they should feel sleepy, meaning it can take them longer to fall asleep.

 You can find our more here about kids and screens and sleep.

 However, as a mum I understand that sometimes a digital cut-off time before bed isn’t attainable.
 I hear from many (worried) parents after my seminars, that sometimes their child likes using technology before they go to sleep.
 It helps them to relax and calm down and they dread the thought of having complete completely screen-free before bedtime is a little overwhelming, so they’re after some screenless and/or safe activities for before bed.

-So what are some ‘screen-free’ technology experiences that aren’t going to impede our kids’ sleep?
 If your child wants to use technology before sleep are some choices better than others?
 Yes!